Prescription Requirements

 E-Prescribing

-Effective Jan.
-1, 2021, House Bill 2174 (86th R) requires Texas prescribers to electronically prescribe all controlled substances (Schedules II-V) unless an exception applies or a waiver is granted.
+House Bill 2174 (86th R) requires Texas prescribers to electronically prescribe all controlled substances (Schedules II-V) unless an exception applies or a waiver is granted.

 Topical Prescription Drugs (Therapeutic Optometrist)

-Oral Prescription Drugs and Anti-glaucomas (Optometric Glaucoma Specialist)
+Oral Prescription Drugs and Anti-Glaucomas (Optometric Glaucoma Specialist)

 NOTE: See important information below concerning the Prescription Monitoring Program.